rspack-contrib/ts-checker-rspack-plugin/README.md

 ## Enabling incremental mode

-You must both set `"compilerOptions.incremental": true` in your `tsconfig.json` and also specify `mode: 'write-references'` in `TsCheckerRspackPlugin` settings.
+You must both set `"compilerOptions.incremental": true` in your `tsconfig.json` and also specify `build: true` in `TsCheckerRspackPlugin` settings.

 - `tsconfig.json`: